 - Chemical treatment

-Ozone is a specific type of oxygen that improves water quality and colour, and gives better taste and odour to that.
+Ozone is a specific type of oxygen that improves water quality and colour, and gives it a better taste and odour.
 Furthermore, ozone kills microorganisms and bacteria that could harm humans.
 Ozone is not hazardous for humans.

 2. Coagulation – adding special water treatment chemical

-This means taking out tiny particles that were not removed from water with flakes.
+This means taking out tiny particles that remained in water after removing the flakes.
 For this purpose, dual-layered sand filters are used.